Sampling Distributions

 Define the meaning of a Type I and Type II error

-Type I: Reject the null hypothesis when its the true null hypothesis.
+Type I: Reject the null hypothesis when its true.

 Type II: Fail to reject the null hypothesis when the null hypothesis is false.